sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 	Sierra Buckley
 		- circuit debugging and testing (8)
 	Chris Crider
-		-Helped with gannt chart layout (2)
+		- Helped with gannt chart layout (2)
-		-matching kicad schematics to hand drawn and LTspice schematics locating errors and moving things where needed (3)
+		- matching kicad schematics to hand drawn and LTspice schematics locating errors and moving things where needed (3)

 ##Next Week
 	Team Plan
-		-Begin work on compiling together components onto a Bill of Materials -Finalize the circuit connections and compose a L0 and L1 Functional Decomposition -Begin to clean up CAD layout and add component traces Eric Sanman
+		- Begin work on compiling together components onto a Bill of Materials
+		- Finalize the circuit connections and compose a L0 and L1 Functional Decomposition
+		- Begin to clean up CAD layout and add component traces Eric Sanman
         - Work on enhancing the layout in KiCad, adding (6):
             - Mounting holes